 Solo 401(k) Loan

 A solo 401k loan is permitted at any time using the accumulated balance of the solo 401k as collateral for the loan.
 A Solo 401(k) participant can borrow up to either $50,000 or 50% of their account value - whichever is less.
 This loan has to be repaid over an amortization schedule of 5 years or less with payment frequency no less than quarterly.
 The interest rate must be set at a reasonable rate of interest - generally interpreted as prime rate as per the Wall Street Journal.
-As of 1/1/15 prime rate is 3.25%, which means participant loans may be set at very reasonable Interest rate.
+As of 1/1/15 prime rate is 3.25%, which means participant loans may be set at a very reasonable interest rate.
 The Interest rate is fixed based on the prime rate at the time of the loan application.

 How Can This be Done?

 Internal Revenue Code Section 72(p) and the 2001 EGGTRA rules allow a Solo 401(k) Plan participant to borrow money from the plan tax-free and without penalty.
 As long as the plan documents allow for it & the proper loan documents are prepared and executed, a participant loan can be made for any reason.
 The solo 401k loan is received tax-free and penalty free.
 There are no penalties or taxes due provided loan payments are paid on time.
 The IRA Financial Group Solo 401(k) Plan documents will allow you to use a loan from your Solo 401(k) for any investment purposes, including real estate, funding your business or a new business, tax liens, private placements, etc. Our in-house retirement tax professionals will assist you in completing the Solo 401(k) Plan documents in a timely manner once your Solo 401(k) Plan has been adopted.